 Win back customers

 One in two retailers make an effort to reach out to customers who have abandoned the checkout.
-Overall, 24 percent retailers retain the shopping basket and 18 percent send reminder mails.
+Overall, 24 percent of retailers retain the shopping basket and 18 percent send reminder mails.
 Other shops use advertisements, discounts or vouchers to win back customers.

 It is, however, easier to facilitate a purchase with the help of a streamlined checkout process than to win back a lost customer.
 The checkout process needs to be quick and simple.